On algebraic integers in short intervals and near smooth curves: Proof of Theorem

-In order to fined the determinant of this system, let us transform it as follows.
-Multiply the equations numbered as $k=5, 6, \ldots, n$ by $p\cdot x_{0}^{k-1}$ ( respectively by $p \cdot y_{0}^{k-1}$) and subtract them from the first (respectively the second) equation of the system (\ref{eq17}).
-Similarly, multiply the equations numbered as $k=5, 6, \ldots, n$ by $p\cdot (k-1)x_{0}^{k-2}$ (respectively by $p \cdot (k-1)y_{0}^{k-2}$) and subtract them from the third (respectively the fourth) equation.
-After these transformations the determinant of system (\ref{eq17}) can be written as
+Our goal is to show that the determinant $\hat{\Delta}$ of this system is not vanish.
+Let us transform the system (\ref{eq17}) as follows.
+Multiply the $k$-th equation, where $k=5, 6, \ldots, n$, by $p\cdot x_{0}^{k-1}$ ( respectively by $p \cdot y_{0}^{k-1}$) and subtract it from the first (respectively the second) equation of the system (\ref{eq17}).
+Similarly, multiply the $k$-th equation, where $k=5, 6, \ldots, n$, by $p\cdot (k-1)x_{0}^{k-2}$ (respectively by $p \cdot (k-1)y_{0}^{k-2}$) and subtract it from the third (respectively the fourth) equation.
+After these transformations the determinant of system (\ref{eq17}) may be written as

-Let us transform the first four rows of this matrix as follows.
+We proceed to show that $\hat{\Delta}$ is equal to $\Delta$ up to a multiple depending only on $x_0$, $y_0$ and $p$.
 Multiply the third (respectively the fourth) row by $\frac13 x_{0}$ (respectively by $\frac13 y_{0}$) and subtract it from the first (respectively the second) row.
-Then subtract the first (respectively the third) row from the second (respectively the fourth) row we obtain the following determinant:
+Then subtracting the first (respectively the third) row from the second (respectively the fourth) row gives:

-Now let us subtract the second row multiplied by $x_{0}$ from the first row.
-Similarly, subtract the fourth row multiplied by $\frac12$ from the third row.
+Now let us subtract the second row multiplied by $x_{0}$ from the first row and the fourth row multiplied by $\frac12$ from the third row.
 Then subtract the third row multiplied by $\frac{y_{0}+x_{0}}{x_{0}^2}$ from the fourth row, and finally subtract the fourth row multiplied by $x_{0}y_{0}$, $y_{0}+x_{0}$ and $\frac32x_{0}-\frac12y_{0}$ from the first, the second and the third row respectively.
-We obtain the equation
+Consequently we obtain the inequality